 - The practice had systems in place to keep all clinical staff up to date.
-Staff had access to guidelines from NICE which were incorporated into a practice devised template to ensure best practice.
-This helped ensure that care and treatment that met patients' needs. - The practice monitored that NICE guidelines were followed through audits and random sample checks of patient records.
+Staff had access to guidelines from NICE which were incorporated into the record system practice devised template to ensure best practice for example, related to the treatment of a heart condition called Atrial Fibulation.
+This helped ensure that care and treatment that met patients' needs. - The practice monitored that these guidelines were followed through audits and random sample checks of patient records.